dleonsilva7226/weather-app/README.md

 - OpenWeather API

-# How to Download and Run Skylens
+# How to Download and Run SkyLens

 Prerequisites:
 -